FlyfishSec/rcX/README.md

 ### Web UI
 > At the same time, rcX also provides a web interface.
 Use rcX as a server then you can use it with your team or friends.

-> Tip: When rcX is running as a server, if the request origin is not 127.0.0.1 or localhost, the ngrok tunnel feature will be disabled and the related options will be hidden on the Front-end
+> <del> Tip: When rcX is running as a server, if the request origin is not 127.0.0.1 or localhost, the ngrok tunnel feature will be disabled and the related options will be hidden on the Front-end</del>

 #### Example:
 `python rcX.py -w`